Semantically Guided Dynamic Visual Prototype Refinement for Compositional Zero-Shot Learning: Methodology

+where $\tau\!\in\!\mathbb{R}$ is the predefined temperature parameter in CLIP.
+For simplicity, all features are $\ell_2$-normalized by default.

-\paragraph{Disentangling Visual Representations.} As we discussed, maintaining only semantic prototype representations for compositional labels results in a limited generalization ability of the model.
-On the one hand, the model may overfit those seen compositional labels, as only their prompts are explicitly optimized.
-On the other hand, in terms of textual descriptions, the semantic differences among compositional labels may be very subtle, rendering them indistinguishable in the representation space.
-Thus, a good alternative is to seek visual prototype representations of compositions from the image information flow.
+\textbf{State–Object Disentanglement of Visual Features.} As discussed above, maintaining only semantic prototype representations for compositional labels can limit generalization.
+On the one hand, the model may overfit to seen compositional labels, as only their prompts are explicitly optimized.
+On the other hand, in terms of textual descriptions, the semantic differences among compositional labels may be subtle, making them difficult to separate in the representation space.
+Thus, a natural alternative is to seek visual prototype representations of compositions by leveraging the image information flow.

-However, states and objects are intrinsically entangled in the context of images.
-In order to learn rational visual prototypes for both seen and unseen compositions, we have to disentangle the state information and the object content.
-This enables us to acquire visual prototype representations of any compositions by designing fusion mechanisms to aggregate the separate features of states and objects flexibly.
-To this end, we design two disentanglers, $D^s$ and $D^o$, to separate the visual features of states and objects, respectively, from the global representation (\texttt{[CLS]} token) of the image.
+However, states and objects are intrinsically entangled in images.
+To learn rational visual prototypes for both seen and unseen compositions, we disentangle the state information from the object content.
+This design enables us to acquire visual prototype representations of any composition by later fusing the separate state and object features.
+Concretely, we introduce two disentanglers, $D^s$ and $D^o$, to separate the visual features of states and objects, respectively, from the global representation (\texttt{[CLS]} token) of the image: